-Name of Club or Organization Mission or Purpose Faculty Advisor and to encourage students to apply their unique talents, vision and potential for the betterment of themselves and the world.
+Name of Club or Organization on Mission or Purpose Faculty Advisor NHS To recognize academic excellence and to encourage students to apply their unique talents, vision and potential for the betterment of themselves and the world.
+Mrs. Bolen Student Council To serve to engage students in learning about democracy and leadership.
+Mrs. Kennedy NIKE To build leadership while providing students the opportunity to give to their school and community.
+Mrs. Wasson FCCLA Build leadership skills to be productive in both society and the family.
+Mrs. Cook Spanish To create an interest in the Spanish language and culture.
+Mr. Llamas Yearbook Creating a collage of memories as students build responsibility and discover their own creativity.
+Mrs. Neal mathematics, to develop sound scholarship in the subject and promote enjoyment of mathematics among students.

-NHS To recognize academic excellence Mrs. Croftcheck

-Student Council To serve to engage students in

-Ms. Webster

-learning about democracy and

-leadership.

-NIKE To build leadership while providing Mrs. Wasson

-students the opportunity to give to

-their school and community.

-FCCLA Build leadership skills to be M

-Mrs. McAllister

-productive in both society and the family.

-Spanish To create an interest in the Spanish Mr.

-Mr. Harrison

-language and culture.

-Yearbook Creating a collage of memories Mrs. Shows

-as students build responsibility

-and discover their own creativity.